-Building a gaming PC in 2017 and into 2018 isn’t just about buying the best graphics card.
+Building a gaming PC in 2018 isn’t just about buying the best graphics card.
 RAM and CPU are just as important and in some games, the processor is more, yes MORE, important.
 This means you need an equal balance between graphics power, RAM and Processor in order to get the most from your computer.
 You don’t want to have a great graphics card with an underperforming CPU.
 With fast-paced games like first-person shooters, you would generally favour a graphics card but other types of games (Cities: Skylines, Crysis 3, Ghost Recon: Wildlands and even PUBG etc.) can be CPU intensive, it really comes down to how optimised a game is and which engine the game has been developed in.
 There is generally no hard and fast connection between the type of game and what you should focus the more power on.
 This is exactly why you should look to get a CPU that compliments your graphics card, existing hardware, preferences and more importantly your budget.

 In this CPU buying guide, we will take a look at the best CPU for gaming in 2017 and into the future.
 We will break down the list into options for both Intel I7 and I5 and AMD’s Ryzen processors as well as budget and best value options.
 We will also try to direct you to the best types of PC builds as well as hardware such as the best Z370 motherboard for i7 8700k or the best AM4 Ryzen motherboard.
 Be sure to read through our guides to ensure you make the most informed choice on the best CPU for gaming.